DocumentationRelationships

 Paste Meeting Notes

-Click Paste Meeting Notes to attach conversation context to a contact:
+Click Paste meeting notes to attach conversation context to a contact:

 1. Select a contact from the dropdown